Orthodontic Treatment (Braces & Invisalign) Paddington

-Plates are made of a hard plastic and are removable, they are mostly made to adjust top teeth in young children who have minor crowding or bite issues.
+Plates are made of a hard plastic and are removable.
+They are mostly made to adjust top teeth in young children who have minor crowding or bite issues.
 A plate has wires and springs that push the teeth or hold the teeth into position.
 Plates can sometimes be used as the first phase of the straightening process or as a complete treatment.

 In some cases, early treatment may prevent more serious problems from developing, making treatment at a later age shorter and less complicated.
 Typically, early treatment involves the use of a plate to guide jaw and tooth development, creating a better environment for adult teeth as they emerge.
 In fact, some cases cannot achieve the same result once the face and jaws are more mature.

 Most patients begin orthodontic treatment between ages 9 and 16; however, this varies depending on the individual.

 Most orthodontic problems are inherited.
-Examples of these genetic problems are crowding, excess space between teeth, protruding upper teeth, extra or missing teeth, and jaw growth problems.
+Examples of these genetic problems are: crowding; excess space between teeth; protruding upper teeth; extra or missing teeth; and jaw growth problems.
 Other orthodontic problems are acquired over time.
-They can be caused by thumb-sucking or finger-sucking as a child, mouth breathing, dental disease, abnormal swallowing, poor dental hygiene, the early or late loss of baby (primary) teeth, accidents, poor nutrition, or medical conditions.
+They can be caused by thumb-sucking or finger-sucking as a child; mouth breathing; dental disease; abnormal swallowing; poor dental hygiene; the early or late loss of baby (primary) teeth; accidents; poor nutrition; or medical conditions.

 Treatment is important because crooked or crowded teeth can be more difficult to clean, which may contribute to cavities and gum disease.
-An improper bite can also cause abnormal wear of tooth surfaces, difficulty in chewing and/or speaking, excess stress on supporting bone and gum tissue, and possible jaw joint problems.
+An improper bite can also cause abnormal wear of tooth surfaces; difficulty in chewing and/or speaking; excess stress on supporting bone and gum tissue; and possible jaw joint problems.
 Without treatment, problems may become worse.
 Orthodontic treatment to correct a problem may prove less costly than the additional dental care required to treat the same problem in later years.